jocmp/ttsample/README.md

 This is the hardest part, but easier with some patience.

 Apply and get your [CTA API Key](https://www.transitchicago.com/developers/traintrackerapply/).
-So long as you're not maliciously scraping CTA data or posing as an official app, you should be okay for using it.
+So long as you're not maliciously scraping CTA data or posing as an official app, you'll be okay to use the API freely.
 You should receive your key in an email within a week or so.

 ### Download Golang